menandmice/micetro_docs/guides/user-manual/dhcp_superscopes.rst

   * Use the quick filter search box to find and select the desired scopes.

-5. In :guilabel:`Summary`, review the information you have enterd.
-Click :guilabel:`Add` go create the superscope.
+5. 5.
+Review your entries in the :guilabel:`Summary`.
+Click :guilabel:`Add` to complete the creation of the superscope.

 .. note::
   If a superscope is created without any scopes assigned, it will not be activated on the server until at least one scope is added.
 Therefore, DHCP options cannot be configured for the superscope until it contains at least one scope.

-Adding Scopes to a Superscopes
+Adding Scopes to a Superscope
 ------------------------------
-You can add scopes to a superscope while creating a new scope or editing an existing one.
-You can also move scopes from one superscope to another.
+Scopes can be added to a superscope during the creation of a new scope or by setting a superscope for an existing one.
+It is also possible to transfer scopes between superscopes.

 Adding a Scope to a Superscope During Scope Creation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If a superscope exists on the DHCP server, you can add the new scope to it during the creation process.
+If a superscope exists on the DHCP server, you can add the new scope to it during scope creation.

 1. On the **Networks** tab, click :menuselection:`Create --> DHCP Scope`.
 2. Specify a network address, server, and address pool.
 For more details about creating scopes, see :ref:`ipam-create-network`.